mkotsovoulou/ods6001a/labs/lab4_1/README.md

 >
 > - open a file
 > - read the contents of the file
-> - search inside strings for data
+> - split strings
-> - parse data
+> - add data to list
+> - search in a list

 In `lab4_1.py` in the text editor at top-right, write a program which will: